Helicobacter hepaticus

 Helicobacter hepaticus is a bacterium in the Helicobacteraceae family, Campylobacterales order.

-It has a spiral shape and bipolar, single, sheathed flagellum, and was first isolated from the livers of mice with active, chronic hepatitis.
-The bacteria also colonized the cecal and colonic mucosae of mice.
-It elicits persistent hepatitis in mice.
-It has also been associated with colorectal cancer and other diseases.
+It has a spiral shape and bipolar, single, sheathed flagellum.
+The bacterium was first isolated from the livers of mice with active, chronic hepatitis.
+Other organs the bacterium colonize include the cecal and colonic mucosae of mice.
+It elicits persistent hepatitis in mice and has been associated with colorectal cancer and other diseases.
 Its genome has been sequenced and is 1,799,146 bases long with 1,875 coding sequences.